 The Faces of Curaçao – People you need to meet

 I don’t know how important this is for you, but for me it is very important to get a connection to the people of a country.
 And this is often the reason why I like a country or not.
-When it comes to the people of Curaçao, this island is definitely worth a visit.
+When it comes to the Curacao people, this island is definitely worth a visit.
 The people there are heartfelt and friendly and incredibly interesting.
 I want you to meet some of the people I’ve met in Curaçao :

 (Little tip – great effect: click on the pictures to get a bigger picture!)